nikanikachan/HW11_Classification/README.md

 | SMOTEENN  | 0.84 |0.69 | 0.74 |0.84 |

-- SMOTEENN had the highest balanced accuracy score of 0.8388 compared to all other models
+- SMOTEENN had the highest balanced accuracy score of 0.8388 compared to all other models.
-- SMOTE model had the highest recall for high risk loans at 0.86 while the Cluster Centroid model had the highest recall for the low risk loans
+- SMOTE had the best recall for high risk at 0.86 while the Cluster Centroid had the best recall for the low risk.
-- SMOTEENN model also had the highest geometric mean score at 0.8386.
-This score maximizes the accuracy of each of the classes.
+- SMOTEENN also had the highest geometric mean score at 0.8386 which maximizes the accuracy of each of the classes.